 Our Unitarian Universalist faith has always been based in an inclusive theology that challenged its members to embrace society’s marginalized members, a tradition that is alive and well here in our congregation.
 We seek to create a more just society with our active Social Justice Committee.
 These are a few of the ongoing projects we are involved with, and many more that occur throughout the year:

 LIFE is an interfaith justice ministry seeking long-term solutions to systemic injustices that began in Lee County, and have grown to encompass the State of Florida.
 Each year, LIFE engages in a series of processes to

 Our national Association encourages us to stay engaged with congregation-based community organizing.
 We are fortunate to receive funding from the Unitarian Universalist Funding Program in recognition of our commitment to interfaith justice organizing.
-Our congregation pays dues to LIFE each year, and our Minister, Rev. Allison Farnum, is on the Board of Directors.
-Through our involvement in LIFE, we are addressing injustice, building up the work of our church as well as interfaith community across theological, class, racial and ethnic dividing lines.
+Through our involvement in LIFE, we are addressing injustice, building up the work of our congregation as well as interfaith community across theological, class, racial and ethnic dividing lines.

-The Bill Brewer Family Gardens, new in September 2015, offers community gardeners educational opportunities and support on topics such as soil preparation, growing, harvesting, and environmental stewardship.
-Community and church members may buy their own plots and try organic gardening for themselves!
-More information is at www.uugardens.org.
+The Bill Brewer Family Gardens offers community gardeners educational opportunities and support on topics such as soil preparation, growing, harvesting, and environmental stewardship.
+Community and congregation members may buy their own plots and try organic gardening for themselves!